Sam-0330/Complaint-App/README.md

 ### Step 4: Run the Frontend

-1. Navigate to the `src/main/resources/static/` folder.
+1. Navigate to the frontend folder.
 2. Open `index.html` directly in your browser **OR** use a local server (e.g., Live Server in VSCode).
 3. The frontend will connect to the backend running at `http://localhost:8081`.